 If you think a crime has happened:

-If you think a wildlife crime is being committed then contact us, either online or by calling 101.
+If you think a wildlife crime is being committed then contact us by reporting a crime online.

 We’d rather you contacted us and we investigate, than not hear from you.